AtlasOfLivingAustralia/ala-mantine/README.md

 ## Installation

 **NOTE: This package exports the Mantine theme and components as untransplied TypeScript, a toolchain/framework such as Vite/Next.js is needed to use it.**

+### Local

+[Yalc](https://github.com/wclr/yalc) is needed to use `ala-mantine` locally.
+See [here](https://github.com/wclr/yalc?tab=readme-ov-file#installation) for Yalc installation documentation.
+Once installed, in the `ala-mantine` root folder, run `yalc publish`.

+In your dependant application, run `yalc add ala-mantine`, followed by `yarn` to install it as a dependency.

+Once you've made changes to `ala-mantine`, run `yalc push` from the `ala-mantine` root folder to automatically push all changes to the dependent applications.

+### yarn / npm

 This package can be installed with yarn / npm using the following command(s):